 Now, let’s talk about enhancing your bottom line by selling the most popular nutraceuticals, even if you offer them only in your online store.
 If you aren’t carrying them, then your competitors are cashing in.

 Our research revealed that one-third of pet owners purchased supplements that support skin and coat health or joint health from their veterinary clinic over the past three years.
-(See the table at left.)
+(See the table above.)
 Two in 10 bought hairball relief or oral health products from their clinic.
 The numbers undoubtedly would be higher if more veterinary clinics offered and proactively recommended such products.

 Keep in mind that pet owners consider other factors, too, when shopping for nutraceuticals.
 We asked pet owners why they would most prefer to buy functional treats and supplements at a selected location.
 They cited everyday competitive pricing (42%), one-stop shopping (40%), convenient location (38%), trust in the business (38%) and the seller’s reputation (38%).
 Your advantage over other sources, such as mass merchandisers and pet specialty retailers, is your ability to leverage the trust pet owners have in you and your reputation.